 Generally, composite fillings accommodate most situations.
 However, they may not be the best option if you need a very large filling.
 Insurance usually covers composite fillings at the same rate as amalgam fillings, which may incur an additional out-of-pocket cost.

 Most patients prefer this restoration.
-Please discuss any concerns you may have with Dr. Wright and Dr. Rodriguez, hence together, we can decide the option best for you.
+Please discuss any concerns you may have with Dr. Wright, hence together, we can decide the option best for you.

 What to expect after a filling